what is culture

 Culture is built, not wished for

 You can’t simply declare a new culture.
-You have to build it — with intention, structure, and follow-through.
+Leaders have to be proactive in building a workplace culture with intention, structure, and follow-through in both their words and actions.

-At LDN, we guide organisations through a practical six-step process to shape a culture that works:
+At LDN, we guide organisations through a practical six-step process that supports leaders to shape a culture that supports your strategic direction.
+We work with organisations to: